-Every Rolex is marked with a serial and model number which can be found on the inside of the watch on the six o'clock side.
-Many counterfeit products will have a serial and model number which replicate the look of those found on a Rolex so it's important to understand the details in order to spot the fake.
+Every Rolex is marked with a serial and model number found on the inside of the watch on the six o'clock side on modern Rolex watches, and between the lugs on older ones.
+Many counterfeit products will have a serial and model number that replicates the look of those found on a Rolex, so it's essential to understand the details to spot a fake.

-On an authentic Rolex, the numbers will be deeply embedded in the metal and they will appear perfect.
-Meaning, when you tilt the watch toward the light, the engraved numbers will catch the sheen and illuminate clearly to reveal a number that is completely symmetrical and appears to have been made with one clean stamp.
+On an authentic Rolex, the numbers will be deeply engraved in the metal, and they will appear clearly.
+When you tilt the watch toward the light, the engraved numbers will catch the light and illuminate clearly to reveal a completely symmetrical number.

 Now You Know How to Spot a Fake Rolex

-You're now equipped with the knowledge that will protect you from buying a counterfeit watch and the tools that will remind you how to spot a fake Rolex.
+You're now equipped with some knowledge that will protect you from buying a counterfeit watch and the tools that will remind you how to spot a fake Rolex.

-These tricks will certainly come in handy the next time you're shopping to guarantee you are purchasing an authentic product you can hold onto forever.
+These tricks will undoubtedly come in handy the next time you're shopping to guarantee you purchase an authentic product you can hold onto forever.

 We'd love to help you find your dream watch.
 Contact us with any questions and be sure to sign up for our newsletter to get the latest information on our most recent watches.